-The sandwich firm Subway has once again been chosen as the number one franchise opportunity in North America in Entrepreneur magazine’s 27th annual Franchise 500 rankings.
+The Subway franchise has once again been chosen as the number one franchise opportunity in North America in Entrepreneur magazine’s 27th annual Franchise 500 rankings.

-The sandwich firm Subway has once again been chosen as the number one franchise opportunity in North America in Entrepreneur magazine’s 27th annual Franchise 500 rankings.
+Subway franchise has once again been chosen as the number one franchise opportunity in North America in Entrepreneur magazine’s 27th annual Franchise 500 rankings.
 This marks an excellent achievement for the food franchiser, as it has been in first place for the 14th time in 18 times.
 It has also held the number one designation since 2001.

 Among the factors examined in the Franchise 500, considered the most detailed and valued franchise ranking system in the world, are financial strength, growth rate, company stability, start-up costs, percentage of terminations and the size of training and marketing systems.